 As more and more women choose to delay childbearing for medical or personal reasons, egg freezing, or banking, has become a sought-after procedure.
 The latest egg-freezing techniques available at Advanced Reproductive Concepts in Charlotte, North Carolina, allow for safe and stable egg storage until you’re ready to proceed with a pregnancy.
-If you’re looking for a way to extend your reproductive opportunities, you can arrange your initial consultation with Dr. Mark Jutras by phone or online.
+If you’re looking for a way to extend your reproductive opportunities, you can arrange your initial consultation with Dr. Mark Jutras by phone.

 Egg freezing was originally developed to help women stricken with cancer who needed chemotherapy, which would put their fertility at risk.
 Banking their eggs before they began the potentially destructive treatment allowed these women to keep their reproductive options open and have children after they recovered.

 Egg freezing is now open to everyone.
 Single women who haven’t connected with an appropriate partner or who want to pursue a career choose to bank their eggs in their late 20s or early 30s.
 Then, when their life circumstances change, they have a better chance of successfully achieving a pregnancy in their late 30s or 40s, when their natural fertility has declined with age.